-904 Performance Grants are available to both municipalities and counties and are based on prior year tonnages from both residential and commercial recycling programs that were successfully diverted from disposal facilities for recycling.
+904 Performance Grants are available to both municipalities and counties and are based on the prior year tonnages from both residential and commercial recycling programs, that were successfully diverted from disposal facilities for recycling.
 Since 2006, the Authority has drastically increased the amount of time spent educating our non-mandated municipalities about their eligibility for these grants for recycling programs that are currently being operated by their businesses.
 In 2006, Berks County Municipalities received nearly \$90,000 in additional funding then was received in 2005.
-A total of \$ 15.53 million has been awarded to Berks County municipalities since 2001.
+A total of \$ 16.37 million has been awarded to Berks County municipalities since 2001.
 In 2010, PADEP changed the formula for this grant program, reducing the grant awards by 40%.
-In the most recent grant year, 2020, \$ 678,353 was awarded to 50 applicants in Berks County.
-The 2021 application deadline has not yet been announced by PADEP.
+In the most recent grant year, 2020, \$ 842,471 was awarded to 50 applicants in Berks County.
+The 2021 applications are currently being reviewed by PADEP and the 2022 application deadline has not yet been announced by PADEP.